jan-lehmkuhl/FreeCAD-CfdOf-workflow/doc/installation-instructions/additional-software.md

-These tools can be helpfull under Linux and Windows.
+These tools are helpful under Linux and Windows.
-When you use the WSL (Windows Subsystem for Linux) it might be good to install them in both enviroments

 git
 ===========================================================
+When you use the WSL (Windows Subsystem for Linux) it might be good to install it in both environments.

 ## Windows
 For Windows you have to download [git](https://git-scm.com/downloads) from their website and install it.